 Make a plan.
 Talk to your runner about their pace, and take a look at the course map and the CTA station list, and plan on where (and when) you will be on the course spectating.
 While planning your spectating “stations” keep in mind you won’t be able to easily cross the race course.
 (Unless you are willing jump in the race and run for a block while you make your way from one side of the street to the other.)
 The only spots that I am familiar with are Kinzie and Illinois Streets, just north of the river – those streets go under or over other streets.

 Give your runner a specific description of where you will be – give your runner an intersection, and let them know which side of the street you will be on.
 (If you can tell them “left” or “right” that will be easier than saying “west” or “east.”
 We get a little delirious while running.
 Throw us a bone.)
-Keep in mind that the closer you are to an L station, the more crowded it will be, so try to pick a spot a few blocks away.
+Keep in mind that the closer you are to an L station, and/or downtown, the more crowded it will be.

 If you know your runner’s pace, check out this handy-dandy Google Spreadsheet I made.
 Just type in your expected pace (fastest and slowest) and your expected start time, and it will update with a “window” of time that you’ll pass each mile marker.
 I also noted the nearest L stop to each mile marker.
 (I like spreadsheets.)

 My suggested spectator itinerary for my husband and my parents – even if they only hit half of these, that’s a lot of spectating: